nvinayvarma189/camp-collections-java/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings as I don't like cockroaches.
+This program intends to remove strings containing 'oggy' from a list of strings.
+Because as I don't like cockroaches.

 ## Method